Toyota, Hino Partner on Fuel Cell Truck

 Big Rig Partners

 Toyota has been working on fuel cell trucks for a long time.
-It’s development Hinopartnership with dates back more than 15 years, starting with a retrofit bus application in 2003.
+It’s development partnership with Hino dates back more than 15 years, starting with a retrofit bus application in 2003.

 The carmaker also is Kenworthworking with on a pilot program that is testing fuel cell-powered Class 8 trucks at a Los Angeles shipping port.